 If the wax method doesn’t seem to work, use a pencil eraser to carefully push the wire down.

-If this doesn’t work you can try using a pair of tweezers or needle-nosed pliers, carefully try to put your wire back into place.
+If this doesn’t work you can try using a pair of tweezers to, carefully put your wire back into place.
 If you can’t put the wire into a comfortable position, and covering the end with wax doesn’t help, you can use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened, but only if the other ways don’t work.
 If the end of the wire is still sharp, remember to place wax on it.
 After relieving your discomfort following these instructions, give the office a call to schedule an appointment sometime within the next week if possible.

 Although this is very uncommon, it does sometimes happen.
 If your glued-in expander has come loose, give us a call immediately, and we will get you in soon to take care of it.
 If it is after hours, and you are not in pain, just leave it as is and call us in the morning of the next day.
 If the expander has completely come out, no worries, we will re-glue it during the next day that we are open.